fssa-batch3/sridevan.nanthagopal__web_project/README.md

 ### Expected Result:

-The product is Successfully deleted.
+The product is deleted Successfully.